Minors in the Workplace

 For the purposes of this policy, a minor is defined as an individual under the age of 18 years.
 For a minor to be selected as a volunteer, the volunteer opportunity must be approved and processed in accordance with HOOP Policy 159 Volunteers in addition to conforming with this policy.
 For a minor to be selected as an observer, in addition to conforming with this policy, the observer opportunity must be approved and processed in accordance with HOOP Policy 125 Visitors and the guidelines on the Observers, Trainees, and Visiting Scientists website, which require visitors to be at least 16 years of age.

 Minors under 18 years of age may not be hired to perform particularly hazardous activities such as driving motor vehicles or operating power-driven machinery.
-Minors under 16 years of age, including temporary employees, are not allowed to work in laboratories or process areas where exposure to radioactive materials, radiation-generating equipment, hazardous or toxic materials may occur.
-It is the responsibility of the supervisor to ensure that all minors are closely supervised while in a laboratory or process area and that any sources of hazard are stored in a safe manner prior to entry.
+Minors under 16 years of age, including temporary employees, are not allowed to work in laboratories, clinics or process areas where exposure to radioactive materials, radiation-generating equipment, hazardous or toxic materials may occur.
+It is the responsibility of the supervisor to ensure that all minors are closely supervised while in a laboratory, clinic or process area and that any sources of hazard are stored in a safe manner prior to entry.
 Individuals responsible for minors employed by the university (either on a regular or temporary basis) must obtain authorization from SHERM before confirmation of the minor’s effective date of hire.

 This policy establishes a mechanism for the protection of minors at the university for educational, research, or employment purposes only.
 It is not intended to provide coverage for, nor is it an endorsement of, minors being at the workplace due to such situations as school vacations, illness, or holidays.
 The university strongly discourages the presence of minors who are not involved in university activities and cannot be responsible for their safety.
 Department heads are responsible for assuring that any minors within their assigned space are on campus in conjunction with university activities.